Kalyani Malik

-Kalyan Malik (born 1972) is an Indian music director and playback singer in Telugu cinema.
+Kalyani Malik (born 1972) is an Indian music director and playback singer in Telugu cinema.
 Since achieving recognition through Chandra Sekhar Yeleti's film Aithe (2003), Malik has provided musical scores for many other films.
 His most recent works are composing for Oohalu Gusagusalade (2014) and as sound supervisor for Baahubali: The Beginning.
-He is known by various other names — Kalyan Koduri, Koduri Kalyan.
+He is known by various other names — Kalyani Koduri, Koduri Kalyani.

 Early life

 Kalyani Malik was born as "Koduri Kalyani".
 He born and brought up in Kovvur, to Siva Shakthi Datta and Bhanumathi.
-He is the brother of music composer M. M. Keeravani and cousin to director S. S. Rajamouli, S. S. Kanchi and M. M. Srilekha.
+He is the brother of music composer M. M. Keeravani and actor/writer S. S. Kanchi and cousin to director S. S. Rajamouli and M. M. Srilekha.

 His birth name was Kalyani.
 He suffixed Malik to his name, as he is a devotee of Lord Mallikarjuna of Srisailam, and uses the screen name "Kalyani Malik".
 He is known by various other names — Kalyan Koduri, Kalyana Ramana, Kalyani Koduri, Kalyani, Koduri Kalyan.